SalomePlatform/adao/doc/en/reference.rst

 ================================================================================

 The following sections present the reference description of the ADAO commands and keywords available through the GUI or through scripts.
-A first common section presents in general the :ref:`section_reference_entry`.
+Two first common sections present the :ref:`section_reference_entry` and the :ref:`section_reference_special_entry`.
 After that, one describes successively the :ref:`section_reference_assimilation` and the :ref:`section_reference_checking`.

 Each command or keyword to be defined through the ADAO GUI has some properties.